dpipkin/udacity-nyc-subway/nyc-subway-answers.md

 average entries with rain: 1105.4463767458733
 average entries without rain: 1090.278780151855
 U: 1924409167.0
-p-value: 0.024999912793489721
+p-value: 0.04999982558697944

 ### 1.4 What is the significance and interpretation of these results?
-These results show that it is very likely (95%) that the differences in means aren't just by chance.
-The average ridership on rainy days in actually higher.
+These results show that it is very unlikely (~5%) that the differences in means are just by chance.
+The average ridership on rainy days is actually higher.

 # Section 2.
 Linear Regression